suriyun-production/mmorpg-kit-docs/docs/pages/033-how-to-integrate-facebook-login.md

 To integrate Facebook login you have to import [Facebook SDK for Unity](https://developers.facebook.com/docs/unity/) and the  `MMO_FacebookLogin` package which included in the kit.

-To integrate Facebook login you have to create your Facebook app from [https://developers.facebook.com/](https://developers.facebook.com/docs/unity/downloads/)
+Then you will have to create your Facebook app from [Facebook Apps Dashboard](https://developers.facebook.com/apps/)

 You may see how to do it from